5 Ways to Mountain Bike in Wilmington, New York

 Gain momentum at the Adirondack Dirt Jump Park.
 The progressive jumps and exceptionally built pump track, designed by Kyle Ebbett, former World Cup Downhill Mountain Bike Racer, is the perfect place to test and improve those biking skills.
 Local tip: The giant Little Super Sandwich is everything you need for your post-riding lunch.

 3. Shuttle Poor Man’s Downhill

 This treasure, appropriately named Poor Man’s Downhill (or PMD), delivers 3+ miles of rocky and rugged downhill, dropping over 1200 vertical feet.
 This trail is best ridden over and over with a shuttle drop nicely positioned at the bottom.
-Better yet, show up to an official Town Run PMD shuttle day, which takes place every other Sunday starting in July.
+So, grab a friend and hit the trails today!

 4. Work your way up at the Flume Trail

 This OG mountain bike trail started it all and still delivers the most miles of riding.
 Warm up on the smooth and flowy trails lower on the mountain before tackling the increasingly technical terrain as you climb Marble Mountain.
 Want more of a challenge?
 Start here then link up to the trails on Whiteface Mountain.

 Quaker is an excellent trail for beginners since its smooth and fly with minimal rocks and roots.
 The best part is in the genius behind the trail building: all jumps can be avoided if you aren't feeling ready for them yet, making this trail super beginner friendly and a great place to refine skills.
 When you're ready, just veer a little right or left to hit the jumps!